anaelChardan/AkeneoTools/README.md

 ![PHPStorm LOCALHOST_BEHAT](/assets/server_localhost_behat.png)

+## Bored about use a port into your browser ?

+In your mac you have an apache by default, so you can use vhost to redirect all your pims

+You can use this [tutorial](https://jason.pureconcepts.net/2014/11/configure-apache-virtualhost-mac-os-x/) and use a the pim-conf available in the etc folder which give you all vhosts available by this tool if you use the same config as the dist.

 Now you can develop as you want and debug as you want, enjoy :smirk_cat:

-Developed with :heart: by Anaël (Proud Akeneo developer)
+Developed with :heart: by Anaël (Proud Akeneo Core Developer)